thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

          }
      });
 ```

-This variable can be used without noticing its *lazyness*, in code such as:
+This variable can be used without knowledge of its *lazyness*, in code such as:

 ```html
 <ul>
   <li th:each="u : ${users}" th:text="${u.name}">user name</li>
 </ul>
 ```

-But at the same time, will never be initialized (its `loadValue()` method will never be called)
+But at the same time, will never be initialized (its `loadValue()` method will
-if `condition` evaluates to `false` in code such as:
+never be called) if `condition` evaluates to `false` in code such as:

 ```html
 <ul th:if="${condition}">
   <li th:each="u : ${users}" th:text="${u.name}">user name</li>
 </ul>
 ```